fboes/webcomponent-hsi/README.md

 -----------

 * Run `npm run build` to copy files from `src` directory into main JavaScript file.
-* Run `npm run serve` to launch a development web server.
 * The property `debug="1"` will activate additional output to `console`.

 Status